louisadetje1/docs/docs/authentication.md

 **All set!** Include this token in your API calls and you will have access to Leaf's API.

-_note:
+**Note:**
-_Your Leaf Token lasts for 30 days with "rememberMe": "true" in the json.
+- Your Leaf Token lasts for 30 days with "rememberMe": "true" in the json.
 If you want it to last only 24h, feel free to set "rememberMe" to "false"._
-_After expiration, make the same request to the same endpoint and you will get a new access token. _
+- After expiration, make the same request to the same endpoint and you will get a new access token.
-_The email address that you use is the 'API owner' that we refer to in parts of the documentation
+- The email address that you use is the 'API owner' that we refer to in parts of the documentation

 [register]: https://withleaf.io/account/quickstart/
 [jwt]: https://tools.ietf.org/html/rfc7519